Wonderful Varieties: A geometrical realization: Spherical systems

-In light of the axioms of spherical systems (and in particular of Axiom (S)), one sees that the spherical roots in $\Sigma$ are linearly independent characters of $T$.
-Let $\mathbb G_m^r$ be the torus whose character group is spanned freely by the set $\Sigma$ of spherical roots and $\mathbb G_m^\Delta$ be the torus with character group $\mathbb Z^\Delta$.
-Consider the epimorphism
+The spherical roots in $\Sigma$ are linearly independent characters of $T$; \textsl{see} Lemma~\ref{lindependencesphroots} for a proof.
+Let $\mathbb G_m^r$ be the torus whose character group is spanned freely by the set $\Sigma$ and let $\mathbb G_m^\Delta$ be the torus with character group $\mathbb Z^\Delta$.
+Consider the morphism

 Let $C$ be its kernel; it is a diagonalizable group.

 Define the character $\chi_D$ as the restriction to $C$ of the $D$-component character